 Hostname The hostname appears in the system prompt and is used to identify the chassis in SNMP traps.
 Management Port Network Settings Use either DHCP or specify a static IP address and netmask.
-If you do not use DHCP, you are prompted to configure the following additional options: • Default Gateway Supply the IP address of the default gateway for the node. • DNS Server Supply the IP address of the DNS server for the node.
-A valid DNS server is required for successful use of both Telnet and TACACS+. • Domain Name Supply the domain name for the node (for example, mycompany.com).
+If you do not use DHCP, you are prompted to configure the following additional options: Default Gateway Supply the IP address of the default gateway for the node.
+DNS Server Supply the IP address of the DNS server for the node.
+A valid DNS server is required for successful use of TACACS+.
+Domain Name Supply the domain name for the node (for example, mycompany.com).
 Enable IPv6?
 You can enable the use of IPv6 for the management port.
 IPv6 is used in addition to IPv4 if you enable this option.
 If you enable the IPv6 you have the option of enabling IPv6 auto-configuration or specifying a static address.
-Security Settings Enable the following security settings: secure cryptography mode secure passwords mode minimum password length Refer to the GigaVUE-OS CLI Reference Guide for information on security.
+Security Settings Enable the following security settings: secure cryptography mode secure passwords mode minimum password length Refer to the GigaVUE-OS-CLI Reference Guide for information on security.
 Admin Password The password for the admin account must be changed to a non-default password.
 Cluster Enable?
 Enable cluster support if this node will be a part of a cluster of connected GigaVUE nodes.
-If you enable cluster support, the jump-start script prompts you to supply the Cluster ID, Cluster Name, and Cluster Mgmt Virtual IP Address.
+If you enable cluster support, the jump-start script prompts you to supply the Cluster ID , Cluster Name , and Cluster Mgmt Virtual IP Address .
 You can join an existing cluster by supplying values that match existing settings.
-NOTE: For clustered nodes configured to use the eth1 port on a control card as both the Mgmt and Cluster Management port, keep in mind that NTP is also used over the eth0 Mgmt port on the GigaVUE H Series node.
+Note: For clustered nodes configured to use the eth1 port on a control card as both the Mgmt and Cluster Management port, keep in mind that NTP is also used over the eth0 Mgmt port on the GigaVUE H Series node.
 In a case like this, you can only use one or the other.
 If clustering is enabled, you will not be prompted for a box ID in the next step.
-Refer to the GigaVUE-OS CLI Reference Guide for information on setting up a cluster.
-Box ID for the Node Supply a numerical box ID for the node.
-This box ID is used to identify network/tool ports in the node - the format is box ID/ slot ID/port ID.
-You will be prompted for a box ID only if clustering was not enabled in the previous step.
+Refer to the GigaVUE-OS-CLI Reference Guide for information on setting up a cluster.